-- Overall director attendance for Board and Committee meetings averaged over 95% in 2014, with each director attending more than 75% of the meetings of our Board. - Our non-employee directors receive a majority of their annual compensation in the form of deferred stock units, which are not settled, and therefore remain invested in the Company, until the director leaves the Board.
+- Overall director attendance for Board and Committee meetings averaged over 95% in 2015. - Our non-employee directors receive a majority of their annual compensation in the form of deferred stock units, which are not settled, and therefore remain invested in the Company, until the director leaves the Board.